samraHanif0340/samraHanif0340.github.io/_portfolio/parking_lot_problem.md

 ## Info

 This Parking Lot Problem is a popular programming assignment at various companies like Google and Amazon.
-We are to utilize the appropriate data structures to solve a straightforward yet intricate problem of assigning vehicle slots in Golang.
+We are to utilize the appropriate data structures to solve a straightforward yet intricate problem of assigning vehicle slots, in Golang.

 ## Problem Statement